cpmech/gosl/doc/InstallationOnWindows.md

 A number of existent tools are _wrapped_ by Gosl with the two most essential ones being *Lapack* and *Umfpack* (from SuiteSparse by Prof Tim Davis).
 The former is a _de facto_ set of routines for linear algebra and the latter is one of the most powerful set of tools for computations using sparse matrices and systems.

 *Lapack* and *SuiteSparse*  can be readily installed on Debian/Linux systems.
-On Windows, three ``compilation'' tools for building Lapack and Umfpack are required beforehand:
+On Windows, three (compilation) tools for building Lapack and Umfpack are required beforehand:

 1. Gcc and Gfortran for Windows.
 2. CMake for Windows.